XiaoyueHuDev/monorepo-react-webpack/Readme.md

 * React 18.2.0
 * Webpack 5.78.0
 * Yarn (and yarn workspaces)
-* Styled Components

 ## Requirements
 * Node v16.20.1
 * Yarn v1.22.19
-* Cygwin in case you are running this project on a windows machine

 ## Packages
 * `app-d`, and `app-e`: These two packages are like business modules.
 You can dev and run them standalone but in the production they are instantiated by the `root-app`;